 Established in 2014, the Chinese studies major is one of the university's newest majors.
 The four core faculty members in the Chinese program are distinguished scholars who offer courses in Chinese culture that range from medieval poetry to contemporary film, drama and media.

-Language instruction in the Chinese program is supported by the Confucius Institute at USC.
-Every semester, the program sponsors academic and cultural events either independently or in collaboration with the Confucius Institute, the Center for Asian Studies or other organizations in the university.
+Every semester, the program sponsors academic and cultural events either independently or in collaboration with the Center for Asian Studies or other organizations in the university.

 B B.A. in Chinese Studies